 Princeton’s Progress To Date

 Princeton’s efforts to date to reduce the number of single-occupancy vehicle (SOV) commuters to campus through its TDM incentive program have exceeded expectations.
-Between 2008 and 2017, the program contributed to shifting the behavior of 750 former SOV drivers toward alternative modes, including rail and bus transit, carpools, vanpools, and biking or walking.
+Since 2008, the program has contributed to shifting the behavior of hundreds of former SOV drivers toward alternative modes, including rail and bus transit, carpools, vanpools, and biking or walking.

-As of 2018, 1,664 faculty and staff members — or 25 percent of all commuters — use more sustainable alternatives to SOVs, contributing to improved regional air quality, reduced traffic congestion and reduced greenhouse gas emissions.
-Princeton also offers affordable car share and bike share programs that are increasing in popularity.
+As of 2021, 593 faculty and staff members and graduate students— or 6 percent of all eligible commuters — use more sustainable alternatives to SOVs, contributing to improved regional air quality, reduced traffic congestion and reduced greenhouse gas emissions.
+Princeton also offers affordable car share programs that are increasing in popularity.

 Revise Your Ride